canonical/cloud-init/doc/rtd/topics/datasources/configdrive.rst

 Version 1
 ---------
+**Note:** Version 1 is legacy and should be considered deprecated.
+Version 2 has been supported in OpenStack since 2012.2 (Folsom).

 The following criteria are required to as a config drive:

 1. Must be formatted with `vfat`_ filesystem
-2. Must be a un-partitioned block device (/dev/vdb, not /dev/vdb1)
-3. Must contain *one* of the following files
+2. Must contain *one* of the following files

 ::